 The Working Group will arrange its own meetings and schedule of work at its inaugural meeting.

-The leader of the Working Group, if unable to attend a meeting of the Full Council, will nominate another member of the Working Group to attend and deliver the progress report.
+The leader of the Working Group, if unable to attend a meeting of the Full Council or relevant Committee, will nominate another member of the Working Group to attend and deliver the progress report.

 Meetings of Working Groups